wendahere/GoGetter/Journal.md

 Wen Da worked on the report and took pictures of his PCB to add in the report.
 Allen did vending machine design to send for quotation.
 Reynard ordered electrical parts and Wen Da requires for PCB board.

+For the design of the vending machine, Allen made sure to double check critical dimensions, and redo the 2D drawings for the parts that will be sent out for fabrication.
+He also made some changes to the leg and hinge brackets by adding a nut to required brackets, so that there's a way to adjust the height of the leg stands by using the screw threads.

 ### Friday 13/11/2020

 Wen Da created 3D model of this PCB.